Something's Gotten Hold of My Heart: Cover versions

-The song was covered by Vicky Leandros in 1968, along with a Greek version the same year titled "To Mistiko Sou" (Your secret) on her Greek album Vicky (To Mistiko Sou) which became a hit.
-The same year in French by Herbert Léonard "Quelque chose en moi tient mon cœur".
-In 1987 this song was covered, with alternative lyrics, by the band Window Speaks on the album Heartland.
+The song was covered by Vicky Leandros in 1968, along with a Greek version the same year titled "To Mistiko Sou" ("Your secret") on her Greek album Vicky (To Mistiko Sou) which became a hit.

+It was also covered in 1968 by French singer Herbert Léonard.
 Following Marc Almond's success across Europe, in 1989 Leandros released a 12-inch remix of "To Mistiko Sou" in Greece which topped the Greek charts.
 Since its release, both the English and Greek versions of the song have appeared on various Leandros compilations worldwide.
-In 2010, Greek singer Maro Lytra covered Leandros' Greek version of the song produced by Dimitris Kontopoulos, and released it as the second single off her upcoming album.

-In 1986, the song was covered by Nick Cave & The Bad Seeds on the album Kicking Against the Pricks.
+Nick Cave and the Bad Seeds covered the song on the 1986 album Kicking Against the Pricks.

-In 1996, Robson & Jerome covered the song for their second studio album Take Two (Robson & Jerome album).

-In 2012, the song was covered by Joe McElderry and is featured on his fourth studio album, Here's What I Believe.
 In 1990, The Shadows recorded an instrumental cover of the song on their studio album Reflection.

-Pate Mustajärvi recorded the Finnish version Sydän syrjällään as a duet with Sakari Kuosmanen in 1995.
-Finnish lyrics were by Juice Leskinen.
-The song appeared on the B-side of the single Emmanuelle.

-The song was covered by Dana Winner on her 2001 album 'Unforgettable' which is a compilation album of many popular songs, from 'Moonlight shadow' to 'Morning has broken'.

-Another Finnish version called Sydämeni osuman sai was recorded by Siiri Nordin in 2003, with Finnish lyrics by Pauli Hanhiniemi.

-The song was featured in the 2015 film The Lobster, where it was performed by Garry Mountaine and Olivia Colman.
+The song was featured in the 2015 film The Lobster, where it was performed as a duet by Garry Mountaine and Olivia Colman.

-The song was also adapted in the Bahasa Melayu with the title of "Tak Sanggup" by the defunct Malay pop group, X-Factor, in 2004.

-The song was also covered by New Zealand singer Bic Runga in 2008 for her album Try to Remember Everything.